seannybgoode/LibGDXVideoSample/README.md

 -added the 'Video Screen' class for easy video playback -added a callback for the video frame texture to update when we have a new video frame this was necessary to prevent choppy playback
+-added the xuggler and slf4j libraries and their licenses
 ![Screenshot](screenshot.png "Screenshot")